Totalus/video-text-extractor/README.md

 # Video Text Extractor

-A Python script that extracts text from video recordings using OCR (Optical Character Recognition) technology.
+A Python script that extracts images from video recordings and uses OCR (Optical Character Recognition) technology to extract texts from those images.
+The output produces a folder with the extracted images and a file that contains the texts detected for each image.

+## Disclamer

+I value transparency in the use of AI tool and find my responsability to indicate when AI tool was significantly used in my projects.

+This tool was entirely vibe coded using Claude Sonnet 4.5.

 ## Features

 - **Frame Extraction**: Extract frames from video at configurable intervals
-- **Blur Detection**: Automatically filter out blurry frames using Laplacian variance
+- **Blur Detection**: Automatically filter out blurry frames
-- **Deduplication**: Skip duplicate frames using perceptual hashing
+- **Deduplication**: Ignore identical frames
-- **OCR Processing**: Extract text from images with confidence scores
+- **Transition detection**: Optionally ignore images that are part of a transition/animation
-- **Text Grouping**: Intelligently group and sort text blocks
+- **Text Grouping**: Intelligently group and sort text blocks to identify paragraphs properly
-- **Progress Tracking**: Real-time progress bars and detailed statistics
-- **JSON Output**: Structured output with text positions and confidence scores
+- **Text Metadata**: Text are extracted from the images with metadata (position, size, confidence score)

 ## Requirements